PrincetonUniversity/advanced-command-line/04_regex/README.md

 egrep '[aeiou][aeiou]' words.txt
 ```
 Clearly this would be repetitive for say, 5 vowels in a row.
 Quantifiers
-allow you to specify a range of excepted occurrences of a character.
+allow you to specify a range of excepted occurrences of a subexpression.
 The
 simplest syntax is asking for a specific number of occurrences.
 ```
 egrep '[aeiou]{5}' words.txt